daniel-whymark/daniel-whymark/README.md

 ---

-The best way to get in touch is via the methods on [my website](https://whymark.net/).
+The best way to get in touch is via the methods detailed on [my website](https://whymark.net/).